 - Clutch & Gearshift: Check to see if these shift smoothly without jerking.

-To view their extensive list and for further information, visit https://www.ccohs.ca/oshanswers/safety_haz/forklift/checks.html
+To view their extensive list and for further information on what to include in your daily forklift inspection, visit https://www.ccohs.ca/oshanswers/safety_haz/forklift/checks.html